nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 The crash is occurring because the location we send the Program Counter to does not contain any valid instructions.
 After non-exhaustive attempts at exploitation we found that the partial ASLR deployed on the device was enough to swart our attempts at exploiting this particular vulnerability.
 There are two constraints that we have to deal with:

-1. Due to use of `sprintf`, we cannot have NULLs in the buffer.
+1. Due to the use of the `sprintf` function, we cannot have NULLs in the buffer.
 Not an uncommon constraint.
 1. Due to the use of the format string `"</%s>"`, the last character of the buffer must be a _greater than_ sign.

 The following scenarios were considered:

 - Point the return address to some location is the main binary that would then jump to a buffer on the stack.
 The stack is executable (great!), however the program is located at a low address that starts with a zero.
 Due to the ending character in the format string, we cannot manage a zero character even though the architecture is little endian.
 Normally we'd be able to leverage the NULL that `sprintf` automatically places at the end of the C-String.

 - Point the return address to some location in the heap.
 The heap is executable (great!).
 We are able to get a buffer into the heap (great!).
-The heap is location just above the main binary which has locations that start with a zero.
+The heap is at a location just above the main binary which has locations that start with a zero.

 - Point the return address to some useful library instruction.
-We realize that the libraries actually move around between executions.
+I realize that the libraries actually move around between executions due to memory randomization.

-- Point the return address directly to our buffer to the stack.
+- Point the return address directly to our buffer on the stack.
 The stack is located in high memory and moves around along with the libraries.

 ```
 # sysctl -A | grep kernel.randomize_va_space 2>/dev/null